astro-expansion/domain-expansion/benchmarks/README.md

 Once installed, run the `bench.sh` script in this directory.

+### Running specific benchmarks

+You can run the script with the `--exclude=...` flag to exclude certain benchmarks.
+The following values are valid to pass in:

+- `astro-docs`
+- `starlight`
+- `cloudflare-docs`
+- `studiocms-ui`
+- `brutal`
+- `zen-browser`

+For example, using `./bench.sh --exlude=astro-docs,cloudflare-docs` would exclude the two longest benchmarks!

 ## What we benchmark

 We chose 6 open-source Astro projects of varying sizes: